Ashkan-GitHub/customer-portfolio-optimizer/README.md

 ## Project Overview

 This project builds a deterministic portfolio optimization service that converts customer attributes, preferences, and market inputs into a suggested asset allocation.
-It is designed to be compact, testable, and easy to present in a GitHub portfolio or technical interview.

 The implementation focuses on:
 - structured domain schemas with validation